William Priest

-William Alexander Priest (18 March 1909 - 8 December 1972), also known as Alec Priest, was a New Zealand doctor and cricketer.
+William Alexander Priest (18 March 1909 – 8 December 1972), also known as Alec Priest, was a New Zealand doctor and cricketer.
 He played two first-class matches in the Plunket Shield for Otago in the early 1930s and played in the Hawke Cup for Taranaki and Wanganui.
 Professionally he was a specialist in the treatment of tuberculosis who worked in a number of New Zealand hospitals and conducted research on a travelling scholarship in the 1950s.

 Early life

 Priest was born at Dunedin in 1909.
 He was educated at Musselburgh and at Otago Boys' High School where he played a variety of sports.
-He captained the Otago schools representative cricket side whilst at school, playing alongside Vern Leader, Don Cameron and Vic Cavenagh, all of whom went on to play for Otago in representative cricket.
+He captained the Otago schools representative cricket team whilst at school, playing alongside Vern Leader, Don Cameron and Vic Cavenagh, all of whom went on to play for Otago in representative cricket.

 After leaving school Priest went up to the University of Otago in Dunedin.
 He graduated with a medical degree in 1934, initially working at Dunedin Hospital.
 Whilst he was a student Priest enlisted in the Otago Regiment (Note: At the time Priest enlisted the Otago Regiment was a reserve formation used for training purposes.) and was appointed as a second lieutenant with the Otago University Medical Company in 1932; during World War II he volunteered for overseas service and served with the Royal New Zealand Air Force.